element-hq/element-web/code_style.md

 37. Avoid functions whose behaviour / return type varies with different parameter types.
     Multiple return types are fine, but the function's fundamental behaviour should not change according its arguments: have two separate functions.
-For example,SDKConfig.get() with a string param which returns the type according to the param given but SDKConfig.get() with no args returning the whole config object is not: this could just be a separate function.
+For example, `SDKConfig.get()` with a string param which returns the type according to the param given is ok, but `SDKConfig.get()` with no args returning the whole config object would not be: this should just be a separate function.

 ## React